25-26 November 2017

 A similar flexible greenhouse system applied to compounds enables the larger integration of green into dense urban situations: “BIOBUBBLE” is a new urban typology, an integral element of a Smart Eco-City transformation, an integrated solution for developing healthy urban environments in eco-friendly cities.
 As an ‘Integrated Urban Biosphere’, “BIOBUBBLE” deals with arid climates and extreme temperature changes, creating comfortable climate conditions.
 It contributes to energy and water savings and addresses environmental and food security challenges while purifying the city’s air, food, and water.
 Supporting intelligent water management is very relevant for arid climates; facilitating vertical farming it is of great relevance for megacities.

-Both projects are Green Infrastructures enabling the integration of nature into built environment: A NatureTecture that Integrates the Natural and the Digital in architecture, enabling buildings to “grow, think, feel and communicate”, accelerating architecture into the post-biological era.
+Both projects are Green Infrastructures enabling the integration of nature into built environment: BioTecture integrates the Biological and the Digital in architecture, enabling buildings to “grow, think, feel and communicate”, accelerating architecture into the post-biological era.